 To meet the needs of those who care about qualifications, particularly in connection with the subject matter of this website, I offer the following:

-Post Gradutate Work: 100s of hours of Post Graduate
+- Post Graduate Work: 100s of hours of Post Graduate

 Chicago Civil Service Commission: Psychometric Technician.
-Writing, administering, and validating employment tests.
+Writing, administering, and validating employment and mental ability tests.

 University of Wisconsin Management Institute: Research Associate.
 Study: “Training Needs and Work Stress of Technical Managers.”